catenax-ng/tx-item-relationship-service/docs/adminguide.md

     #          │ │ │  │ │ │
     scheduler: 0 0 23 * * * # How often to clear the semantic model cache
   defaultUrns: "${SEMANTICSHUB_DEFAULT_URNS:urn:bamm:io.catenax.serial_part:1.0.0#SerialPart}" # IDs of models to cache at IRS startup
-  oAuthClientId: semantics # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client
+  oAuthClientId: common # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client
   timeout:
     read: PT90S # HTTP read timeout for the semantic hub client
     connect: PT90S # HTTP connect timeout for the semantic hub client